 One of the most infamous stunts pulled by "BHop" was when he threw down the Puerto Rican flag in Puerto Rico while promoting his fight with Felix Trinidad.
 The move earned him the undying ire of Puerto Ricans everywhere.

-Hector Camacho Sr.
+Hector Camacho Sr. dressed for battle.

 Hector Camacho Sr.’s boxing career—which spanned more than 30 years—was filled with ups and downs.
 But one constant was his flashiness.